 Have you met Abel, one of Okeeheelee Nature Center’s Animal Ambassadors?
 Watch #pbcParks “Animal Encounters” to learn more about him and the behavior of Red Shouldered Hawks!

-Have you seen beautiful, bright purple berries while visiting PBC Parks?
-Beautyberry can be spotted at a number of our parks!
-Watch this short video to learn about some unique facts about these stunning plants, including how they’re beneficial to both humans and animals!
+Did you know that Coontie is part of a classification of plants that’s been around for millions of years?
+Watch this short video to learn about some unique facts about these interesting plants, including how they’re beneficial by both humans and animals!